linhuixiao/CLIP-VG/README.md

 - **Self-paced Curriculum Adapting Algorithm.** A plugin-like algorithmic idea that can be applied to any pseudo-label scenario.

 ## Update
-- Completely code and models will be released soon...
+- The code and models will be released soon ...

 ## TODO